jeanmi151/gaia/README.md

 # gaia (geOrchestra Automated Integrity Analysis) - a geOrchestra dashboard

+# Summary

+## the problem

+The SDI data admin's life looks like and enless quest for consistency.
+He/she has to deal with loosely linked and perpetually moving datas, metadatas, services and maps published on numerous platforms.
+However, all this information is based on standards.
+However, all this information is based on standards.
+Most of the tests that the admin does manually can be automated.
+And most of the information, even if it comes from different platforms, can be presented in a synthetic way to obtain an ongoing evaluation of the problems, and save a lot of time on corrections.

+## the response

 This project aims at providing a data quality insurance dashboard for [geOrchestra](https://georchestra.org), to make the data or map admin's life easier.
 Some of the GAIA benefits :

 **Automated inventory** : GAIA scans interactively and periodically and interactively the catalogs, services and maps, and displays all those contents in one place.
 You get a birdeye view on all contents.